argoproj/argo-cd/docs/user-guide/kustomize.md

     namespace: kubeseal
 ```

-If the `kustomization.yaml` file exists at the location pointed to by `repoURL` and `path`, Argo CD will deploy the application using Kustomize.
+If the `kustomization.yaml` file exists at the location pointed to by `repoURL` and `path`, Argo CD will render the manifests using Kustomize.

 The following configuration options are available for Kustomize: